Pulp, Duran Duran, and Saint Etienne all submitted James Bond theme songs for 1997’s Tomorrow Never Dies, before Sheryl Crow’s version was chosen.

 If you’ve not heard of Swan Lee, a Danish group who were active from 1996 to 2005, you might see where this one is going.
 Having enjoyed success with Turner and previous big-name acts, the producers wanted an act that would give them another crossover chart hit.
 And while some sources report that the song was a top contender, the band never were.

-As the story goes, it was suggested that another act could record the song, but the group understandably didn’t like that.
+As the story goes, the Bond producers suggested that another act could record the song.
+Understandably, the group wasn’t having it.
 Swan Lee never charted outside of Denmark, but their “Tomorrow Never Dies” was included on their 2001 album Enter.
-The track later popped the 2006 game Hitman: Blood Money too, and what’s more, they shot a Goldfinger-inspired music video for it in 2007, which you can see above.
+The track later popped the 2006 game Hitman: Blood Money too, and what’s more, the band shot a Goldfinger-inspired music video, which you can see above.

 Saint Etienne